The Disadvantages of Genetically Modified Food: A Comprehensive Overview

 3. Potential Harm to Non-Target Organisms:

 Some GM crops are engineered to produce toxins that kill specific pests.
-However, these toxins can also harm non-target organisms, including beneficial insects, pollinators, and even wildlife.
+That said, these toxins can also harm non-target organisms, including beneficial insects, pollinators, and even wildlife.
 The unintended consequences of these toxins on the broader ecosystem remain a significant concern.
 The potential for unintended harm underscores the need for careful risk assessment and monitoring of the environmental impact of GM crops.

 4. Gene Flow and Contamination: